 In France, FerroPem S.A.S. has traditionally had access to relatively low power prices, as it benefited from Electricité de France's green tariff ("Tarif Vert"), and a discount thereon.
 The green tariffs expired at the end of 2015 and Ferroglobe has negotiated supply contracts based on market prices with two suppliers for years 2016 to 2019, and is currently negotiating long-term supply contracts with suppliers in the market place.
-Recently enacted regulation enables FerroPem SAS to benefit from reduced tariffs resulting from its agreeing to limit its access to the network, interrupt production and respond to surges in demand, as well as paying compensation for indirect CO2 costs under the EU Emission Trading System (ETS) regulation.
+Recently enacted regulation enables FerroPem SAS to benefit from reduced tariffs resulting from its agreeing to interrupt production and respond to surges in demand, as well as paying compensation for indirect CO2 costs under the EU Emission Trading System (ETS) regulation.
 The new arrangements allow FerroPem S.A.S. to operate competitively on a 12-month basis, avoiding the need to stop for two months due to the Tarif Vert.
 We believe that the new arrangements will provide power prices comparable to past levels and with some degree of predictability going forward.

-In the United States, we enter into long-term electric power supply contracts.
-Our power supply contracts have in the past resulted in stable, long-term commitments of power at what we believe to be reasonable rates.
-In West Virginia, we have a contract with Brookfield Energy to provide approximately 45% of our power needs, from a dedicated hydroelectric facility, at a fixed rate through December 2021.
-The rate of our power needs in West Virginia, Ohio and Alabama are primarily sourced through special contracts that provide historically competitive rates and the remainder is sourced at market rates.
-At our Niagara Falls, New York plant, we have been granted a public sector package including 18.4 megawatts and hydro power through to 2021, effective June 1, 2016.
+In the United States, we attempt to enter into long-term electric supply contracts that value our ability to interrupt load to achieve reasonable rates.
+Our power supply contracts have, in the past, resulted in stable price structures.
+In West Virginia, we have a contract with Brookfield Renewable Power to provide, on average, 45% of our power needs, from a dedicated hydroelectric facility, through December 2021 at a fixed rate.
+Our power needs for the non-hydroelectric component of West Virginia, Ohio, and Alabama are primarily sourced through special contracts that provide competitive rates whereas a portion of the power is also priced at market rates.
+At our Niagara Falls, New York plant, we have been granted a public sector package including 18.4 megawatts and hydro power through to 2021.